Cryptocurrency Donors In Ukraine Wanted To Profit From The Contribution

 Credit: Etherscan

-In short, most cryptocurrency donors sent money to Ukraine because they thought they could personally benefit from their donation.
+In short, most cryptocurrency donors sent money to Ukraine because they thought they might personally benefit from their donation.
 How?
 ‘Or’ What?
 Later, selling a reward they would receive in exchange for their given crypto, treating their contribution more like an investment.

 On February 26, 2022, the official Ukrainian government Twitter account surprised many people online when it announcement it would start accepting donations via cryptocurrency.
-The tweet included the official addresses of Ukraine’s Bitcoin and Ethereum wallets where crypto holders could send donations.
+The tweet included the official addresses of Ukraine’s Bitcoin and Ethereum wallets where crypto holders might send donations.
 Ether (ETH), the currency that trades on the Ethereum blockchain, is one of the two largest cryptocurrencies, second only to Bitcoin.

 According to public data from the Ethereum blockchain, more than 2,800 Ethereum transactions were sent to the Ukrainian wallet address on this first day.
 On February 27, just over 3,000 transactions were made.